All Episodes

 This at a time when President Bush is asking for major cuts in Medicaid and other important domestic programs.

-Among these projects is a 2.7 million dollar boondoggle on the Mississippi River that is twice flunked inspection by the National Academy of Sciences.
+Among these projects is a $2.7 million boondoggle on the Mississippi River that has twice flunked inspection by the National Academy of Sciences.

-Earlier this year, the New York Times editorialized against the 2.7 billion dollar program.
+Earlier this year, the New York Times editorialized against the $2.7 billion program.

 So they put this plan together.